 A revolution in Participatory Local Democracy is underway in many parts of the world.

-The Hunger Project’s experience in more than 20,000 villages around the world has taught us that poor people are not the problem; they are the solution.
+The Hunger Project’s experience in thousands of villages around the world has taught us that people living in poverty are not the problem; they are the solution.
 When people have the opportunity to take charge of their own lives and destiny, and exert control over a fair share of public resources, they can rapidly and dramatically improve their lives.